kavitha-viv-1710/Homework-5-b-Maximal-consistent-cut/Readme.txt

 Files included in Project: maxConsistentCut.java

-Tester Cases: We choose to test multiple different given cuts both consistent and inconsistent.
+Tester Cases: We chose to test multiple different given cuts both consistent and inconsistent.
 Our algorithm holds true for all cases.